TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-cad-2003.md

 2. Run [New-AzureRMRescueVM.ps1](https://github.com/Azure/azure-support-scripts/blob/master/VMRecovery/ResourceManager/New-AzureRMRescueVM.ps1)
 3. Verify the OS partition that holds the BCD store for the disk is marked as active:

-    1. Open an elevated command prompt and open `diskpart`
+    1. Open an elevated command prompt and run `diskpart`
     2. List the disks on the system with `list disk`, check for added disks, and use `sel disk 1` to select the new disk
     3. List all the partitions on the disk using `list partition` and select the partition to check with `sel <PARTITION ID>`.
 Typically, System Managed partitions are around 350Mb in size.
     4. Check the status of the partition to verify that it's Active using `detail partition`